Honest Deputy vs RosterElf comparison 2026 (Australia)

 - Helpful onboarding guidance

-Xero App Store reviews
+Xero app store reviews

 Because both platforms integrate with payroll systems, the Xero App Store provides the most reliable like-for-like comparison.

-Deputy — Xero App Store rating: 4.0/5
+Deputy — Xero App Store rating: 4/5 (179 reviews)

 Feedback is mixed, with praise for feature depth but recurring concerns about: